boxblinkracer/cypress-testrail/README.md

 Please copy the displayed JSON structure of that command to your `cypress.env.json` file.

 You can of course also build such a JSON manually.
-In addition to this, you can also use ENV variables.
+In addition to this, you can also use ENV variables or process.env variables.
 Please see the section on variables below for more.

 Here is a sample of a JSON from the CLI command.